platformsh/platformsh-docs/src/frameworks/drupal8/memcached.md

 ### Expose the Memcached service to your application

-In your `.platform.app.yaml` file, we now need to open a connection to the new Redis service.
+In your `.platform.app.yaml` file, we now need to open a connection to the new Memcached service.
 Under the `relationships` section, add the following:

 ```yaml
 relationships: